KevinV0212/Bio-website-old/README.md

 - form to send potential inquiries
 - possible style revisions
 ## Bug Fixes:
--links are hard to click on mobile displays
+- links are hard to click on mobile displays
--